TannerGilbert/Tensorflow-Object-Detection-API-Train-Model/README.md

 python xml_to_csv.py
 ```

-These creates two files in the images directory.
+The above command creates two files in the images directory.
 One called test_labels.csv and another one called train_labels.csv.

 Next, open the generate_tfrecord.py file and replace the labelmap inside the class_text_to_int method with your own label map.